stackbit-projects/fabulous-aspen-df1c4/content/_index.md

     title: 'On ne sait pas à quoi ça sert,'
     subtitle: mais vous allez nous l'acheter !
     content: >-
-      App Land combines your work and home calendars with all your task management tools into one seamless experience controlled by a single app that you can use on any device.
+      App Lannnd combines your work and home calendars with all your task management tools into one seamless experience controlled by a single app that you can use on any device.
     actions: